Making life simpler. Read my about me to know all about me.

 New town, new house, new future

 The next move brings us to Boquete, Panama.
 That move included doing all the legal visas and criminal checks.
 This required a more permanent need to dispose of “stuff” and was a far more reflective and emotional process than the others.
-When we arrived we had two large suitcases one carry on and one personnel bag.
+When we arrived we had two large suitcases one carry-on and one personnel bag.
 We stayed for 1 year.

-An offer of experience
+About me and An offer of experience

 My choice to share my experiences and skills through a blog after retirement has evolved over the past three years.
 Simplifying life by going back to lifestyle basics and being healthier through good food and fitness more tuned in, and being a happy homey has far more appeal at this stage in life.

-If I can share anything, any tidbit or memory, of my experiences that could help someone else experience one of the many parts of living and help make life a little simpler, productive, positive and less complicated then I sure would enjoy the pleasure.
+If I can share anything, any tidbit or memory, of my experiences that could help someone else experience one of the many parts of living and help make life a little simpler, productive, positive, and less complicated then I sure would enjoy the pleasure.